synbioz/redspot-redmine-plugin/developer.md

 # Redmine Plugin Installation

-To install the Redspot plugin on your Redmine instance, 3 easy steps :
+To install the Redspot plugin on your Redmine instance, 3 easy steps:

 1. Go to the `plugins/` Redmine directory,
 1. Clone this repository,
 1. Restart the Redmine rails server & enjoy.

+# Contributing

+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin my-new-feature)
+- Create new Pull Request

-# Development
+## Development

 To watch and build the plugin on change, run :
 ```